angsanley/stanley.id/content/resume.md

 ### Education

-#### Bachelor of Science in Computer Science, BINUS University
+#### Bachelor of Science, BINUS University

 2018 - 2022

-* Specialization in Mobile Application and Technology
+* Studied Computer Science in the Mobile Application and Technology program
 * GPA: 3.67 out of 4.00
 * Android Programming tutor at Mobile Tech Community